Wilfrid M. de Freitas - Bookseller

 SquarePhotographsSquare

 Unless otherwise noted, all photos are of members of the D'Oyly Carte Opera Company.
+Some are difficult to identify accurately, because they are quite long-range and faces are hard to see clearly; we've done our best to be accurate.

 Most are near fine or better, may be curling (as usual), and are measured to the nearest half inch.